aranair/aranair.github.io/source/posts/2016-12-25-how-to-set-up-golang-telegram-bot-with-webhooks.html.markdown

 for commands.
 These are instantiated once during bot startup but I admit this part is a lot more repetitive than needed and I am still looking for ways to clean this up.

-So if you have any suggestions, feel free to let me know in the comments below!
+So if you have any suggestions, do let me know in the comments below!

 ```go
 package commands